North East Ambulance: Family feel betrayed over fuel-stop admission

 Mr Coates' family is among those now viewing the circumstances around the deaths in a different light.

-His daughter, Kellie Coates, said of the revelations: "The ambulance station is literally a two minute drive away from my father's property but [the power cut] had impacted the electrical circuits and no-one knew the manual over-ride [for the shutter] so they couldn't get out of the station.
+His daughter, Kellie Coates, said of the revelations: "The ambulance station is literally a two-minute drive away from my father's property but [the power cut] had impacted the electrical circuits and no-one knew the manual over-ride [for the shutter] so they couldn't get out of the station.

-"They second ambulance was from out of the area and that stopped for fuel on the way - although there is evidence to suggest they didn't need fuel - so by the time they got to my father he was declared dead on arrival.
+"They second ambulance was from out of the area and that stopped for fuel on the way - although there is evidence to suggest they didn't need fuel - so by the time they got to my father he was declared dead on arrival."

 Ian Coates, Peter's son, said: "To find this out three years later when we'd just finished grieving brought it all back.